femto113/node-ifttt-webhook/README.md

 you should be able to activate the WordPress channel and create recipes following the same instructions as for the PHP version.

+Put the URL for your webhook into IFTTT's "tags" field.

 ## License

 I don't claim any copyright to this code since it's such a close adaptation of